THE INSTRUCTOR TEAM

 SHANNON SAVAGE: instructor

-Shannon is quite the renaissance woman, with skills ranging from restoring riparian corridors, to bicycle repair, to herbalism to juggling to being an Emergency Medical Technician (EMT).
-She is well known in Fairfax as an excellent mentor for youth, having offered childcare and tutoring here for the past 9 years as well as working for local schools such as Little Arrows Preschool.
+Shannon has a tenacious love for diversity and is therefor a jack of all trades, with skills ranging from restoring riparian corridors, to bicycle repair, to herbalism to juggling to being an Emergency Medical Technician (EMT).
+She is well known in Fairfax as an excellent mentor for youth, having offered childcare and tutoring here for the past 13 years.

 Shannon has worked extensively with children and youth in a variety of areas.
 She has held a position as an environmental educator with Next Generation, County Community School and Marin Conservation Corps.
 She has completed the WildCare naturalist teacher training and is a naturalist with The Salmon Protection and Watershed Network (S.P.A.W.N.).
 Shannon also holds a B.S. in Health Science Studies from Quinnipiac University and has an extensive background in holistic bodywork and natural medicine.
-She regularly attends the Women’s Herbal Symposium.
-She has taken her love of nature into community action by helping to establish The Bicycle Works in San Anselmo and working as an instructor’s assistant for Safe Routes to Schools.
+She regularly attends the Women’s Herbal Symposium, and primitive skills gatherings from CA all the way up to Vancouver.
+She has taken her love of nature into community action by helping to establish The Bicycle Works in San Anselmo, working with Safe Routes to Schools, and at many other local businesses.

 Shannon grew up on the east coast in upstate New York and Connecticut.
 Since early childhood, she has been meeting life’s challenges by tuning to nature.
 Her teaching style draws upon the many connections between nature, environment and the human body/self.
-On the weekends she teaches aerial dance, enjoys juggling and learning new ways to play with friends of all ages.
-She has completed the 40 hour D.V. training at The Centers for Domestic Peace.
+For 10 years she competed in USSA ski racing, has coached soccer, skiing and aerial dance.
+Three years ago she learned to surf and has become totally enchanted by the sea!
+Now all free time is devoted to the water, be it training to swim Alcatraz, or looking for waves, seals, and limpets.
+She is a Senior Advocate, and Child Care Specialist at The Centers for Domestic Peace.

 Amanda Fin: Instructor